Economics

 Prerequisite(s): ECON 508

 Description: Discussion of selected topics in microeconomic theory.
-Repeatable for credit.
-The Spring 2021 topic was Psychology and Economics, especially individual choice under risk and uncertainty, reference-dependent preferences, temptation and self-control, other-regarding preferences, behavioral game theory, and bounded rationality.
+Recently, the topic has been behavioral economics, especially individual choice under risk and uncertainty, reference-dependent preferences, behavioral time discounting, temptation and self-control, other-regarding preferences, behavioral game theory, behavioral welfare economics, limited attention, mental accounting, and neuroeconomics.
 Repeatable for Credit.

 ECON 510 - ECONOMETRICS I